tmos/mansionCleaner1998/README.md

 Mansion Cleaner 1998 is a script that emulate the behavior of a cleaner robot in a big mansion.
 It uses Artificial Intelligence to be the most effective possible.

-The python code is organised in 3 classes :
+The python code is organised in 3 classes:

-1. Game.py : the global controller
+1. `Game.py`: the global controller
-2. Mansion.py : the mansion
+2. `Mansion.py`: the mansion
-3. Robot.py : the robot
+3. `Robot.py`: the robot

 * 😎 : Hal, the cleaner robot
 * 💩 : A piece of dust